-This is where you should attempt to 'review' your pricing structure, and highlight the need to increase your rates and/or support to cover the time and resource now required to adequately serve the client.
-If they insist on having you at the same price but they're demanding more and more of your time – it's never going to work in your favour, so walk away.
+It's where you should attempt to 'review' your pricing structure, and highlight the need to increase your rates and support to cover the time and resource now required to serve the client adequately.
+If they insist on having you at the same price, but they're demanding more and more of your time – it's never going to work in your favour, so walk away.

-But if after attempting to get them to listen, it's still not happening – you should probably follow your gut and walk away.
-Your reputation is at stake, and you certainly don't want their careless actions to backfire on your own business.
+After attempting to get them to listen, it's still not happening – you should probably follow your gut and walk away.
+Your reputation is at stake, and you certainly don't want your client's careless actions to backfire on your own business.

 If you're doing everything you can to create a healthy partnership, but the client is still undervaluing you and not trusting your support – it's worth an honest chat to raise the issue and see if you can earn the respect you deserve.
 It's a tough conversation to have, but if you handle it well, you could find the client starts to value your support.
 And if they don't?
 You've done everything you can to prove yourself, what more can you do?
 It's time to part ways.

-If you can't pull off the services angle, then you could say that you've decided to specialise in certain industries, not including their own.
-It makes sense long-term to try and focus your skills and expertise in specific sectors, so you're able to win more work in those areas.
+If you can't pull off the services angle, then you could say that you've decided to specialise in specific industries, not including their own.
+It makes sense long-term to try and focus your skills and expertise in particular sectors, so you're able to win more work in those areas.

-Here's a little white lie that might just work – suggest to the unwanted client that you've just made an agreement with another client that prohibits you from working with anyone else in a similar field.
-You don't actually have to create a contract with anyone, it's just a good excuse that is believable and the unwanted client should understand.
+Here's a little white lie that might work – suggest to the unwanted client that you've just agreed with another client that prohibits you from working with anyone else in a similar field.
+You don't have to create a contract with anyone, it's just a good excuse that is believable, and the unwanted client should understand.

 When ditching unwanted clients, never leave people in the lurch.
 Always act professionally and ensure you give people plenty of notice, so they're able to make alternative arrangements.
 Not just for the sake of your reputation, but to ensure you do things by the book.

-Legally, if you haven't got any contract in place you're expected to give "reasonable notice" – this varies depending on the length of service and the level of work involved.
+Legally, if you haven't got any contract, you're expected to give "reasonable notice" – this varies depending on the length of service and the level of work involved.
 A month is usually sufficient but seek legal advice, if you want to be sure.